thtskaran/griv-addressal/be/API.md

 ```

 ### `POST /admin/gdrive`
-- **Brief:** Register a Google Drive folder for knowledge base ingestion.
+- **Brief:** Register a Google Drive folder for knowledge base ingestion and kick off a 5-minute background poller that syncs changes into MongoDB.
 - **Sample Request**
 ```json
 {